 October was going to be one of the most anticipated months of the year, This month took the grand role and power of royal diplomacy to another level.
 The Duke and Duchess of Cambridge were set to visit Pakistan – the most complex tour they have ever undertaken.
 The couple had a warm-up with a visit to the Aga Khan centre.

 The arrival in Rawalpindi set the tone for the whole Pakistan visit.
 The couple started the tour with a focus on education and conservation.
-After meeting President and Prime Minister of Pakistan, the royal couple enjoyed a dazzling night in Pakistan where William showed his side of sartorial diplomacy.
-Next day was focused on the environment and social issues while the Lahore visit started with kids.
+After meeting the President and Prime Minister of Pakistan, the royal couple enjoyed a dazzling night in Pakistan where William showed his side of sartorial diplomacy.
+The next day was focused on the environment and social issues while the Lahore visit started with kids.

 We got some iconic moments from Badshahi Mosque and Shaukat Khanam Hospital.
 The day ended with some weather trouble that caused some cancellations on the last day.
 But William and Catherine made the most out of the situation.
-The extremely complex yet equally successful visit keep on giving us even after its conclusion.
+The extremely complex yet equally successful visit keeps on giving us even after its conclusion.
 The month ended with Palace releasing info about this year’s BBC Radio1 Teen Awards reception.

 After the busy October, the Cambridge couple started November with some family time with kids at Anmer Hall and came back to royal duties at the launch of Emergencies Trust.
 As expected Duchess was at the Remembrance Festival and Service with Queen.
 The Duchess of Cambridge joined The Duke at the launch of Shout before opening the ‘Nook’.